Lincoln High School

 Lincoln House System

-At Lincoln the social/emotional welfare of our students is important to us as part of the learning environment.
+At Lincoln, the social/emotional welfare of our students is important to us as part of the learning environment.
 Students at Lincoln HS are placed into individual mentorship (advisory) classes when they arrive as new students.
-Each mentorship is assigned to one of four different houses, which will ensure that incoming freshmen and new transfer students have a group they can be immediately connected with.
+Each mentorship is assigned to one of four different houses, which will ensure that incoming 9th graders and new transfer students have a group they can be immediately connected with.
 This will also create a system wherein older students will feel connected to and responsible for younger students, as spirit competitions and assemblies are structured around house vs house competition rather than class vs class.
 Students will stay with their house for all four years of high school.

 At Lincoln we encourage ALL students to participate in high school life beyond the classroom through a club, a sport or extra-curricular activities.
 We want students to know that there is a place for them at Lincoln—that they are seen and heard.